New Construction Inspections

 A home inspection isn’t just about protecting your investment, but also about protecting you and your family.
 The home inspectors at Desert State Home Inspections understand this and take their profession very seriously.
 They know they are an integral part in your decision to make the biggest investment of your life.
 Though not mandatory in every state, a residential home inspection should be a part of every real estate transaction.
 It is the best way to ensure that everyone is protected.

-- Interior: Floors and ceilings, walls, stairs (if applicable) and banisters, finishes, sinks, cabinets, shelving, built–in appliances, smoke detectors and safety–related items, and other visible interior–related components.
+Interior: Floors and ceilings, walls, stairs (if applicable) and banisters, finishes, sinks, cabinets, shelving, built–in appliances, and other visible interior–related components.

-- Heating and Cooling Systems: Furnace, air cleaning parts, ductwork, electronic monoxide testing, electric gas sniffer testing, air conditioner and lines, and other visible related HVAC components.
+Heating and Cooling Systems: Furnace, air cleaning parts, ductwork, air conditioner and lines, and other visible related HVAC components.